-A set of 6 worksheets teaching the concept of simple, compound, and complex sentences.
+Use this set of five grammar worksheets to teach about the structures of simple, compound and complex sentences.

 - What is a Sentence? worksheet – students create meaningful sentences by matching the sentence beginnings with a sentence ending.